 MEET THE TEAM

-Based in our Robertson House office, our team currently comprises the Business Manager and Governance and Communications Officer.
+Based in our Robertson House office, our team currently comprises the Business Manager, Museums and Heritage Adviser and Governance and Communications Officer.
 Working closely with the Trustees, they carry out the work of AMOT, whether that’s giving network updates, museum support and, of course, creating and running the AMOT Annual Conference.

 Business Manager - Clarinda Snowball